Whom is EUCalc for?

 For policy-makers, innovators and investors

-Policy-makers, innovators and investors can access EUCalc’s model outputs via the Transition Pathways Explorer or the My Europe in 2050 web applications in which they can create their own pathways to a low-carbon future in real-time.
-This tool can help policy makers in the EU27 + UK and Switzerland explore, together with other stkeholders, the routes they can take to delivering climate protection, whilst securing energy and other important policy priorities.
+The EUCalc’s model outputs can be accessed via the Transition Pathways Explorer or the My Europe in 2050 web applications.
+Users can create their own pathways to a low-carbon future in real-time.
+The tools can help policy makers in the EU27 + UK and Switzerland explore, together with other stkeholders, the routes they can take to delivering climate protection, whilst securing energy and other important policy priorities.
 Nine policy briefs summarising key findings for a fair and just net-zero emissions Europe by 2050 are also made available.

 For university students and educational purposes